 - Media Release: Energy Workshop [569kb]

-- We invited the energy representatives who attended the workshop to join an Energy Forum.
-This Forum met for the first time on 22nd November to discuss the feedback that came out of the workshops.
+- Energy industry representatives were invited to join an Energy Forum.
+This Forum met for the first time on 22nd November 2018 to discuss the feedback that came out of the workshops.
+The Energy Forum will meet again once the Energy Policy has been published in order to progress the Energy Policy Outcomes and Initiatives;

 - 22 November 2018 - Industry Representatives and Workshop feedback.